baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 };
 ```
 This is the function for apply_visitor.
-It is called like this:
+It is called in main like this:
 ```
 var = 'V';
 apply_visitor(func{}, var);